Human-aligned AI Model Cards with Weighted Hierarchy Architecture: Experiment Setup

 \subsection{Evaluation Components}

 We use three complementary components.
 Each component provides evidence for one or more research questions.

 \paragraph{Coverage Diagnostic (addresses RQ1; informs RQ2).} We curate an independent validation corpus of 80 high-adoption LLM projects across code generation, healthcare, finance, and education.
-For each project, we map documentation to CRAI--MCF modules and produce quantitative coverage profiles.
+For each project, we map documentation to CRAI-MCF modules and produce quantitative coverage profiles.
 The diagnostic measures coverage, surfaces fragmentation, and checks the stability of module patterns across domains.

-\paragraph{Practitioner Survey (addresses RQ2).} We administer a structured survey with three parts.
+\paragraph{Pilot Practitioner Study (addresses RQ2).} We conducted a pilot practitioner study using a structured instrument with three parts.
 The first part collects Likert ratings on hierarchy clarity, the scoring workflow, and perceived reading speed.
 The second part asks participants to rank modules under scenarios such as compliance review, research reuse, and customer delivery.
 The third part collects open-ended feedback on strengths, weaknesses, and improvements.
 The instrument is designed to be completed within fifteen minutes.
+The goal was to obtain early practitioner-facing evidence on readability, comparability, and perceived maintenance practicality, rather than to estimate population prevalence.

 \paragraph{Cost Assessment (addresses RQ3).} We estimate effort within the dynamic maintenance metric.
 Creation effort is proxied by prose length under information parity.
-Maintenance effort is assessed by the modular structure of CRAI--MCF relative to ad hoc practice.
-Participants also report whether CRAI--MCF is more, less, or equally costly than current methods.
+Maintenance effort is assessed by the modular structure of CRAI-MCF relative to ad hoc practice.
+Participants also report whether CRAI-MCF is more, less, or equally costly than current methods.